pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-google-cloud-secret-manager.md

 Now that you’re equipped with the knowledge of Google Cloud Secret Manager, take your cloud infrastructure management to the next level with Pulumi.
 Explore these key resources to deepen your understanding and enhance your implementation strategies:

 - **Streamlined infrastructure management with IaC**: Learn about [deploying and managing Google Secrets Manager secrets](/registry/packages/google-native/api-docs/secretmanager/v1/secret/) as well as other Google Cloud resources using Pulumi's Infrastructure as Code capabilities.
 Pulumi enables you to define and provision your cloud infrastructure using familiar programming languages, integrating the management of secrets directly into your IaC workflows.
 Discover how to integrate Google Secrets Manager into your broader cloud infrastructure with Pulumi by exploring [Pulumi's Google Cloud Provider documentation](/registry/packages/google-native/).
-- **Advanced secrets management**: For organizations utilizing Google Cloud Secret Manager alongside other cloud platforms, [Pulumi ESC (Environments, Secrets, and Configurations)](/docs/pulumi-cloud/esc/) offers a centralized solution for managing secrets across multiple environments.
-This is particularly valuable when your infrastructure spans beyond Google Cloud, allowing for seamless integration and management of secrets from various providers in one place.
-Moreover, Pulumi ESC supports the generation of dynamic credentials, elevating its utility in scenarios where secrets need to be frequently rotated or updated.
+- **Advanced secrets management**: For organizations that use more than one secrets manager and/or store configuration data in multiple locations, [Pulumi ESC (Environments, Secrets, and Configurations)](/docs/pulumi-cloud/esc/) offers a centralized solution for managing secrets and configurations across multiple environments.
+Moreover, Pulumi ESC integrates with OIDC to allow the dynamic generation of credentials, elevating its utility in scenarios where secrets need to be frequently rotated or updated.
 Dive deeper into how Pulumi ESC can streamline your secrets management workflows by visiting the Pulumi ESC documentation for the [GCP Secrets provider](/docs/pulumi-cloud/esc/providers/gcp-secrets/).

 Our [community on Slack](https://slack.pulumi.com/) is always open for discussions, questions, and sharing experiences.
 Join us there and become part of our growing community of cloud professionals!